 Countries may have age laws for drinking under various conditions.
 For example, for drinking with parents, in public, on private property, with parental approval, etc. Or they may combine different conditions.
 For example, drinking on private property with parental approval without their presence.
 Or drinking in public with a parent.

-Very commonly, countries or territories set minimum legal alcohol purchase ages without any minimum age for its consumption.
-Many listings of drinking ages actually use purchase ages for drinking ages!
+Very commonly, countries set lowest legal alcohol purchase ages.
+However, they don’t set any minimum age for its consumption.
+In fact, many listings of drinking ages actually use purchase ages for drinking ages!
 That is, compilers falsely assume that purchase ages and drinking ages are the same.

-Therefore, many compilers incorrectly list countries that have no minimum drinking age as having them.
-This leads to much unnecessary confusion.
+As a result, many compilers incorrectly list countries that have no minimum drinking age as having them.
+This leads to much confusion.
 Especially, when the lists carry titles such as “World Drinking Ages,” “Drinking Ages in Different Countries,” and so on.

 II.
 World Legal Drinking Ages List

 No Minimum Legal Drinking Ages

 - Bosnia and Herzegovina

 - Burkina Faso

 - Cape Verde